 It’s very important that you care for the surgical site at home.
-You will need to rest the entire day following surgery.
-Please avoid drinking from a straw in order to prevent dry socket (the disruption of the blood clot) and rinse with salt water instead of brushing.
+You will need to rest the entire day following surgery, avoid drinking from a straw in order to prevent dry socket (the disruption of the blood clot), and rinse with salt water instead of brushing your teeth.
 Dr. Smith will give you specific instructions on how to care for your mouth after surgery and will follow up with you to make sure you’re healing properly.